freeCodeCamp/freeCodeCamp/guide/english/swift/view-controller/index.md

       }
   }
 ```
-1. Define the outlet for our tableView
+1. Define the outlet for our tableView.
-2. Define the data that we'll be loading into our tableView
+2. Define the data that we'll be loading into our tableView.
-3. Adds extension to ViewController class that conforms to UITableViewDataSource
+3. Adds extension to ViewController class that conforms to UITableViewDataSource.
-4. Implement the UITableViewDataSource stubs for required methods - cellForRowAt (defines what goes in a specific cell)
+4. Implement the UITableViewDataSource stubs for required methods - cellForRowAt (defines what goes in a specific cell).
-5. Define a cell as a resuable element with the identifier "myCellIdentifier"
+5. Define a cell as a resuable element with the identifier "myCellIdentifier".
-6. Provide our cell's textLabel with the referenced data
+6. Provide our cell's textLabel with the referenced data.
-7. Return that cell
+7. Return that cell.
-8. Implement the UITableViewDataSource stubs for required methods - numberOfRowsInSection (defines how many rows will be in your tableView)
+8. Implement the UITableViewDataSource stubs for required methods - numberOfRowsInSection (defines how many rows will be in your tableView).
-9. Return the size of our data array
+9. Return the size of our data array.
-10. Set the tableView's dataSource to self when the view loads
+10. Set the tableView's dataSource to self when the view loads.
-11. register the tableView's cell
+11. register the tableView's cell.